lourish/wp-offer/README.md

 ## Assumptions

 1. Deployment packaging is out of scope, but the artifact must be deployable in a cloud environment
-2. An offer is a unique combination of description, price and currency (such that an MD5 hash of these fields will produce a unique identifier)
+1. An offer is a unique combination of description, price and currency (such that an MD5 hash of these fields will produce a unique identifier)
+1. Timezone support not required

 ## Prerequisites